gatsbyjs/gatsby/docs/docs/optimizing-site-performance-with-guessjs.md

 ---
-title: Optimizing site performance with Guess.js
+title: Optimizing Site Performance with Guess.js
 ---

 Pre-loading resources is a great way to improve application performance.
 However, pre-loading everything on a page can waste bandwidth.
 This is especially true for mobile phone users who may have limited data and bandwidth.
 So how do you know which resources to pre-load?
 Is it just a guessing game?
 Not anymore.